Physiotherapy Treatment

 Post-operative physiotherapy

-Post-operative physiotherapy may help restore movement, strength, walking, and function after surgery.
-It often combines staged exercise progressions, swelling control, and return-to-activity planning.
+Post-operative physiotherapy may help restore movement, swelling control, strength, walking, and function after surgery.
+It usually follows staged goals and surgeon guidance where relevant.

 Sports injury physiotherapy